udexon/GOEHDOM/Metaprogramming_eng.md

 Consider the following seemingly trivial example:

-Program A: echo 1
+Program A: `echo 1;`

-Program B: echo 2
+Program B: `echo 2;`

+Programs A and B are both PHP programs or equivalent.

+Consider the following `sed` command:

-sed -i 's/old-text/new-text/g' input.txt
+Program C: `sed -i 's/old-text/new-text/g' input.txt`

+Now, a human programmer would easily understand that Program C can be used to transform Program A to Program B by subsituting the parameters:

+Program C1: `sed -i 's/1/2/g' prog_a.php`

+But, as a human programmer, he (she) may ask:

-Why 1 and 2?
+- Why 1 and 2?

-What about this?
+- What about the following?

-Program C: echo $1
+Program D: `echo $argv[1];`

-Or
+- Or

 ```
-If ... echo 1
+if (condition_1) echo 1;
-Else echo 2
+else echo 2
 ```

-Or just print for debug purposes?
+A human programmer may have "reasons" or "motivations" to choose any of the above.

 Based on this simple example, we may ask the questions above.
 These questions concerning metaprogramming are easily understood.
 However, there has been no single comprehensive programming language that can be used to address these questions.